NeoTamia/kotlin-template/CONTRIBUTING.md

 ### Building the Project

+The project uses a multi-module structure.
+All modules are located in the `modules/` directory.

 If you want to build the project, clone the **main** or **dev** branch

 ```bash
 ./gradlew build
 ```

+The artifacts will be available in the `build/libs` and `modules/*/build/libs` directories.

 ### Testing